mapattacker/ArcGIS-UpdateXYpoint/README.md

 ##### In summary:

-1) You have one shapefile / feature class of a new XY coordinates.
+1) You have one point shapefile / feature class of a new XY coordinates.
 You want to update the original features in the feature class.
 They both have a common unique ID field.

-2) Use the script or tool to run it.
+2) Use the script will take update the XY geometries of the original feature class based on the new shapefile / feature class.

 ### Requirements
 As this requires some ArcPy functions, ArcGIS needs to be already installed to work.